 It’s a hidden gem located off the beaten path, so you aren’t likely to see many other hikers.
 The trailhead can also be a bit tricky to find the first time.

 Of course I can’t make a list of amazing slot canyons without mentioning Antelope Canyon, which is famous for being one of the most beautiful places in America!

-This one is technically in Arizona, but it’s close enough to the Utah border that you can visit it from either state.
+This one is actually located in Arizona, of course, but it’s very close to the southern border of Utah and you can visit it on a day trip from there.

 Antelope Canyon is a favorite with photographers, and for good reason.
-It’s spectacularly colorful and photogenic.
-It would be hard to take a bad photo here.
+It has spectacular colors, and it’s so photogenic.
+It would be hard to take a bad picture here.

 The only con is that it’s extremely popular, so a tour guide is required nowadays, and you might have to make a reservation months in advance.